-How To Save Money On Vacation Easily
+How to Save Money on Vacation Easily

-Don’t Spend A Lot On Alcohol
+Don’t Spend a Lot on Alcohol

 Don’t tell my mom, but I’m sure she already knows, but I love to drink while on vacation as much as the next guy.
 The problem is that it is a budget buster.
-This is especially true if you are drinking at bars, clubs, and restaurants where the drinks are marked up.
+This is especially true if you drink at bars, clubs, and restaurants where the drinks are marked up.

 If you take it easy on the booze, this one simple tip can help you keep your budget in line and save money on vacation.
-There are so many other things that you probably want to spend your hard earned money on while on vacation instead of alcohol.
+There are so many other things that you probably want to spend your hard-earned money on while on vacation instead of alcohol.
 Doing without this one thing can help you enjoy many others while on vacation.

-Eat From Street Vendors Instead Of Restaurants
+Eat From Street Vendors Instead of Restaurants